elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 ---

-### What is the difference between array and object destructuring?
+### What is the distinction between array destructuring and object destructuring?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Object destructuring is like array destructuring, with one exception, instead of values being pulled out of an array, object keys and values can be pulled out of an object.</div><br />
+  <div><strong>Interview Response:</strong> Object destructuring is like array destructuring, with one exception, instead of values getting pulled out of an array, object keys and values get pulled out of an object.</div><br />
-  <div><strong>Technical Response:</strong> Object destructuring is like array destructuring, with one exception, instead of values being pulled out of an array, object keys and values can be pulled out of an object.
-In an array, the order of the elements is relevant.
-It depends on your intent to handle the elements such as swapping variables.
-However, the rule for arrays does not apply to objects and order is not significant.
+  <div><strong>Technical Response:</strong> Object destructuring is like array destructuring, with one exception, instead of values getting pulled out of an array, object keys and values get pulled out of an object.
+In an array, the order of the elements is relevant, and it depends on your intent to handle the elements, such as swapping variables.
+However, the rule for arrays does not apply to objects, and order is insignificant.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />